Te Wananga o Raukawa

 What can I expect out of this qualification?

-This qualification is intended for those who wish to contribute to Māori organisations and other organisations in a management role using effective leadership skills and knowledge informed by kaupapa Māori and te reo Māori in order to contribute to the long-term survival of whānau, hapū and iwi.
+This qualification is intended for those who wish to contribute to Māori organisations and other organisations as managers using effective leadership skills and knowledge informed by kaupapa Māori and te reo Māori in order to contribute to the long-term survival of whānau, hapū and iwi.

 Key Information for Students

-Minimum age of 17 years, a desire to be bilingual, support from a hapuu/iwi to conduct research, hold an undergruadate degree or have appropriate knowledge and experience to study at postgraduate level.
+Minimum age of 17 years, a desire to be bilingual, support from a hapuuu/iwi to conduct research, hold an undergraduate degree or have appropriate knowledge and experience to study at postgraduate level.

 See provider website for more details about entry to this qualification.